I was born in Memphis, Tennessee in the summer of 1964.

 I felt Seattle was the place for me but If I was going to make it “my home,” I had to set out on a plan that would not only improve my life, but improve the lives and people in the community that had embraced me and my family after landing in this town.

 Under grey skies and the pitter patter of rain, I set out to raise a family.
 Although, I was able to get a job in Seattle, I struggled for every inch of progress I made.
 Often taking one step forward led me to getting pushed two steps back.
 I was facing challenges I had not faced growing up as a child.
 (In Memphis, my siblings and I were able to be children.
 We didn’t worry about lights off, no home, we lived in a community that took pride in their families, children, home, job and being one that made it, if even tho the salary was low.
 It was so much more than the lifestyle my parents had in Mississippi.)
-Here, living in a temporary shelter on Broadway and Yesler, my son was going in prison, dealing with the death of a son and the responsibilities of dropping my daughter off after school for daycare and picking her up in the mid-morning and moving every year for a while was challenging.
-My job- working in the field of healthcare did not pay me enough to take care of my family on my own without some type of state financial assistance.
+Here, living in a temporary shelter on Broadway and Yesler, my son was going in prison, dealing with the death of a son and the responsibilities of dropping my daughter off for overnight care and picking her up in the mid-morning and moving every year for a while was challenging.
+My job - working in the field of healthcare did not pay me enough to take care of my family on my own without some type of state financial assistance.

 My transition from a married woman to a struggling single parent was significantly a lot to handle.
 Every aspect of life became increasingly more difficult as the expenses of Seattle started to put added stress on my family’s finances and stability.
 In the early 1990’s I too became a victim to such conditions and was forced to move out of Seattle, seeking more affordable ways to raise my children.